Shoulder (Subacromial) Bursitis

 Relieving the symptoms of bursitis initially focuses on keeping the pressure off the bursa (i.e. carrying a backpack or purse on the opposite shoulder).
 Surgery may be required if your bursa irritation is a result of a bone formation problem, such as a hooked acromion causing impingement of the bursa.
 If your bursitis is caused by an infection (septic bursitis), the doctor will probably drain the bursa sac with a needle and perscribe antibiotics to treat the infection.

-For non-infectious bursitis, the preliminary treatment starts with non-operative options such as rest and cold compression therapy to reduce swelling and inflammation.
+For non-infectious bursitis, the preliminary treatment starts with non-operative options such as rest and cold therapy (use a Cold Compress or Ice Pack to reduce swelling and inflammation.
 Surgery to remove the inflamed bursa is normally not required for bursitis, however if you fail to see improvement with the conservative treatments, your physician may recommend surgery to remove the bursa completely.
 Although this removes the problem of an inflamed bursa, you are left with less cushioning in your rotator cuff which can lead to a host of other shoulder pain and problems.

 The most important factor in healing bursitis is resting your shoulder.
 This can be difficult when you have to carry on with daily activities, but resting your shoulder whenever you can is recommended.
 During your recovery you will probably have to modify or avoid the activities that stress your bursa until your pain and inflammation settle.